Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 USER STORIE NR# 13:

-`As a user I can read comments on posts so that I can read what other users think about the posts.
-I can also see the star rating.`
+`As a user I can read comments on posts so that I can read what other users think about the posts.`

 Implementation:

 As a user it is a nice experince to be able to read all the comments made to a post.
 This is being done by clicking on a post and scroll down to be bottom of that post where all the comments are.
-The user can then read all the comments and also see the star rating.
+The user can then read all the comments.

 Link to user storie: https://github.com/users/Kimskogfelter/projects/6/views/1?pane=issue&itemId=64716589
 ![picture of the comments part of the post page](https://github.com/Kimskogfelter/pp5-frontend-nerdalert/blob/main/public/user%20storie%2013.png)

 USER STORIE NR# 15:

-`As a logged in user I can add comments to a post so that I can share my thoughts about the post.
-I can choose to add a star rating too.`
+`As a logged in user I can add comments to a post so that I can share my thoughts about the post.`

 Implementation:

 As a user it is a nice experince to be able to make your own comments to posts.
 This is being done by clicking on a post and scroll down to bottom of it.
-The user can then choose to fill in the comment form and add a star rating to then click on the post botton to create that comment.
+The user can then choose to fill in the comment form and then click on the post botton to create that comment.
 The user needs to be logged in for the comment form to appear.

 Link to user storie: https://github.com/users/Kimskogfelter/projects/6/views/1?pane=issue&itemId=64716735